Determining Your Eligibility

 If you feel you have any Special Circumstances that might affect the amount you and your family are expected to contribute, be sure to contact the IVCC Financial Aid Office to start the process of review.
 This review may necessitate an in-person appointment with a Financial Aid Advisor and the submission of additional documentation.

 The IVCC Cashier's Office is responsible for disbursing your financial aid.
-Your financial aid is first applied directly to contracted charges (tuition waivers or bookstore vouchers).
+Your financial aid is first applied directly to contracted charges (tuition or bookstore charges).
 Excess funds will be mailed to you.
 For this reason it is important to keep your current address updated with the College.

 The actual disbursement of financial aid funds to students, excluding funds the student has used for tuition or bookstore charges, is always subject to the students’ enrollment.
 Students who decrease the number of credit hours for which they are enrolled will have their awards recalculated and reduced (or canceled).